Neirolg/Lista-de-afazeres-PHP-Laravel/documentation/doc/scrum/kanban/adriana.md

-# HONALD
+# ADRIANA

 ## Sprint 01

 * CONCLUÍDO
-- Definição do Projeto
+- Definição do projeto
+- Elaboração do Readme
+- Comitar

 # ############